SolaceSamples/solace-samples-semp/docs/_tutorials/messagevpn-with-queue-java.md

 ### Create new or modify the default Client Username

 The Client Username needs to get a password property assigned and enabled.
-If we opt for using a username other than `default`, we need to create a new Client Username.
+If we opt for using a specific username, we need to create a new Client Username.
 Note that unless a different Client Profile and ACL profile is assigned, even a newly created Client Username will be associated with the default profiles.

 ```java
 // Create or modify client-username